TeddyBearKilla/Tela-circle-icon-recolors/README.md

 ## Donate

-If you like my project, you can buy me a coffee:
+If you like this fork of the project, you can buy VinceLiuice a coffee:

 <span class="paypal"><a href="https://www.paypal.me/vinceliuice" title="Donate to this project using Paypal"><img src="https://www.paypalobjects.com/webstatic/mktg/Logo/pp-logo-100px.png" alt="PayPal donate button" /></a></span>